adbharadwaj/graphspace-manual/docs/Programmers_Guide.md

 <iframe src="http://35.163.136.54/static/api.html" style="height: 100vh;width: 100%;"></iframe>

-## GraphSpace Python Client
+## graphspace-python

-GraphSpace Python Client is library for the GraphSpace REST API.
+A Python library for the GraphSpace REST API.
 It simplifies the process of authentication, request construction, and response parsing for Python developers using the GraphSpace API.
-This client library is built and tested on Python 2.7.
+This clientlib is built and tested on Python 2.7.

 ### Installation

-Install graphspace_api from PyPI using:
+Install graphspace_python from PyPI using:

 ```
-pip install graphspace_api
+    pip install graphspace_python
 ```

 ### Usage